LOKI: Large-scale Data Reconstruction Attack against Federated Learning through Model Manipulation: Methodology

-Under the threat model, a server can insert a module of a few layers at the start of the model.
-With this, \name can leak the inputs to that model regardless of the data type (e.g. image, video, audio, text), similar to~\cite{fowl2022robbing}.
-We experimentally demonstrate this attack primarily on image data.
+\textbf{Attack scope}.
+In this work, we target both FedAVG and FedSGD.
+Under the threat model, \name can leak the inputs to that model regardless of the data type (e.g. image, video, audio, text), similar to~\cite{fowl2022robbing}.
+We experimentally demonstrate this attack on image data.

-For this work, we only look at FedSGD, though our work is applicable to FedAVG with some additional modifications, whose discussion we defer to the Appendix (Section~\ref{sec:fedavg}).
-The extension from FedSGD to FedAvg follows the pattern of the prior work, Robbing the Fed.